vikramriyer/Data_Wrangling_Cleaning_of_OpenStreetMap_using_MySQL/README.md

 </node>

 ```
+##### Ways
-**Ways**: Simply put, if 2 nodes are connected by a path, then the path is nothing but a way.
+Simply put, if 2 nodes are connected by a path, then the path is nothing but a way.
 Ways can be either closed (starting node is the ending node) and open ways (starting and ending nodes may be geographically apart).
 ```
 <way id="208055626" version="1" timestamp="2013-03-03T13:05:45Z" changeset="15233276" uid="78432" user="aveekbh">
   <nd ref="2183530544"/>